-The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice managers were responsible for the day to day running of the service.
+The practice manager, supported by the provider, had overall responsibility for the management and clinical leadership of the practice as well as the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.